kylehovey/blog/turing_basins.md

 ## Further Thoughts

-It looks like there has been [research adjacent](https://www.researchgate.net/publication/224211888_Artificial_life_the_second_law_of_thermodynamics_and_Kolmogorov_Complexity){:target="_blank"} to this topic, albeit this analysis was done on the computer simulation [Tierra](https://en.wikipedia.org/wiki/Tierra_%28computer_simulation%29){:target="_blank"}, and not on Cellular Automata.
+It seems there has been [research adjacent](https://www.researchgate.net/publication/224211888_Artificial_life_the_second_law_of_thermodynamics_and_Kolmogorov_Complexity){:target="_blank"} to this topic, albeit this analysis was done on the computer simulation [Tierra](https://en.wikipedia.org/wiki/Tierra_%28computer_simulation%29){:target="_blank"}, and not on Cellular Automata.
 Regardless, they also found the complexity (as measured by a compression algorithm) to decrease with time, apparently violating the assumption that entropy must increase in a closed system.
 All life-like cellular automata I have analyzed so far seem to be monotone decreasing in complexity/entropy with each generation, but I wonder what rules might yield the opposite behavior.
 Even so, if a violation of increasing entropy heralds the capability for computational structures, how would that relate to our universe where entropy is bound to increase globally?
 Computers obviously exist in our universe, and thus are tautological results of the physics in our world.

 The smoothness of these complexity curves are baffling and inspiring to me.
 Why are they so regular?
 What governs their shape?
 Can you predict the curve with any accuracy from the rules of the CA alone, or do you have to measure emergent behavior of the system as a whole?
 What type of curves are these?
 They appear to be exponential, oscillatory, or sigmoid in shape, yet there are so many curves that fit those descriptions that I would be naive to assume equality with some common functions without further justification.